sergkarpenko/nhibernate-doc/performance.rst

   </class>

 With a ``batch-size`` of 3, NHibernate will load 3, 3, 3, 1 collections in four
-``SELECT``.
+``SELECT``s.
 Again, the value of the attribute depends on the expected number of uninitialized collections in a particular ``Session``.

 Batch fetching of collections is particularly useful if you have a nested tree of items, ie.